Oncoscience

 Laboratory sample drug repurposing data

-In the Table 1 laboratory control group, dead cells increased steadily from 4 × 104 on day 1, day 2 was 6 × 104 and day 4 was drop to 4 × 104.
+In the Table 1 laboratory control group, dead cells increased steadily from 4 × 104 on day 1, day 2 was 6 × 104 and day 4 dropped to 4 × 104.
 Metformin at 0.5 µM started at 5 × 104, remained stable (4 × 104) on day 2, and sharply increased dead cells to 18 × 104 on day 4, again indicating drug exposure.
 CPZ at 2 µM began at 3 × 10, dropped to 2 × 10 then 18 × 10.
 Notably, the combo treatment (0.5 µM metformin + 2 µM CPZ) had 4 × 10 cells on day 1 and day 2, which then rose to 23 × 10 on day 4, the highest dead cells observed in this group.
-These results suggest that drug repurposing did not suppress cells proliferation but might have triggered adaptive responses in OVCAR3 cells (Figure 1).
+These results suggest that drug repurposing did not suppress cell proliferation but might have triggered adaptive responses in OVCAR3 cells (Figure 1).

 Clonogenic assay comparing clinical and laboratory sample data of OVCAR3 cell line

-After drug treatment, the clonogenic assay was used for colonies counting to evaluate the data.
+After drug treatment, the clonogenic assay was used for counting colonies to evaluate the data.

-The clonogenic assay clinical sample results presented in the Table 2, evaluate the cytotoxic effects of Metformin, CPZ and their combination on OVCAR3 cells.
+The clonogenic assay clinical sample results presented in Table 2, evaluate the cytotoxic effects of Metformin, CPZ and their combination on OVCAR3 cells.
 The first control yielded 90 colonies, representing a 90% plating efficiency (PE).
 Treatment with metformin at 0.5 µM (20 µl) reduced the colony count to 77, resulting in a surviving fraction (SF) of 85.55%, while CPZ at 2 µM (20 µl) produced 75 colonies with an SF of 83.33%.
 The combination of metformin and CPZ further reduced the colonies to 60, corresponding to a significantly lower SF of 66.66%.

 In Table 2 laboratory sample, the control produced 92 colonies (PE = 92%), while metformin at 0.5 µM (20 µl) and CPZ at 2 µM (20 µl) reduced colony numbers to 73 and 71, resulting in SF values of 79.35% and 77.17% respectively.
 The combination treatment (0.5 µM metformin + 2 µM CPZ, 20 µl each) further decreased colony formation to 55 colonies, corresponding to SF of 59.78% (Figure 2).